 Store chili in an airtight container in the refrigerator for up to 5 days.
 The flavor will keep getting better too!
 Reheat on the stove top or in the microwave.

 Freeze it!
 After the chili cools place in an airtight freezer safe container for up to 3 months.
-Thaw in the refrigerator and reheat.
+I love using this freezer block maker to freeze the soup in bags.
+It’s a mold that forms in the bag and after it’s frozen you have easily stackable bags of soup!

 More recipes you’ll love!